Visual-Studio-Coder/Recap/README.md

 > If you'd like to choose how many of each you want or add further customizations, add those instructions to the prompt (the textfield).
 Ex: In the quiz, put two multiple choice questions about [...], one multi-select, and three free response questions.

 ## How It Works
-As mentioned previously, Recap prompts Gemini with your input, and it returns a JSON with the quiz info, which Recap parses and put in a JSON.
+As mentioned previously, Recap prompts Gemini with your input, and it returns a JSON with the quiz info, which Recap parses and puts in a JSON.
 Recap then parses the JSON, rendering the quiz UI.

 ## Disclaimers
 > [!WARNING]
-> While we, Recap, do not collect any data from its users, there's nothing stopping Google from collecting YOUR data, so be sure to read *their* privacy policies to be aware of what's going on.
-Read the [`Privacy Policy`](https://github.com/Visual-Studio-Coder/Recap/blob/master/Privacy.md) for more information about this
+> While Recap does not collect any data from its users, there's nothing stopping Google from collecting YOUR data, so be sure to read *their* privacy policies to be aware of what's going on.
+Read the [`Privacy Policy`](https://github.com/Visual-Studio-Coder/Recap/blob/master/Privacy.md) for more information about this.

 > [!CAUTION]
 > When inputting your personal API key, be aware of the fact that on a free account, your prompts are linked to your identity and are used to train their models.